 - Space 220 Restaurant: New “out of this world” restaurant that will have us dining in “space”!
 There is no official opening date from Disney yet.

-- Remy’s Ratatouille Adventure: This highly anticipated attraction is scheduled to open in the France Pavilion in 2021.
+- Remy’s Ratatouille Adventure: This highly anticipated attraction is scheduled to open in the France Pavilion on October 1, 2021.

 - La Crêperie de Paris: Right along with the Remy above, we’re also getting a new restaurant in the France Pavilion.

-- HarmonioUS: A nighttime spectacular is scheduled to replace the temporary “Epcot Forever.”
+- HarmonioUS: A nighttime spectacular is will replace the temporary “Epcot Forever” on October 1, 2021.

 There’s so much more coming like a new Entrance Plaza, Guardians of the Galaxy: Cosmic Rewind rollercoaster, Dreamer’s Point, updates to Spaceship Earth attraction, Journey of Water Inspired by Moana, and more!

 1 – Is it even worth going to Epcot between now and the future?

 Ok, let’s get things straight!
 Yes, there are closures and construction walls currently at Epcot.
-And yes, this is supposed to continue through to the Walt Disney World 50th Anniversary in 2021.
+And yes, this is will continue through to EPCOT’s 40th Anniversary in 2022.
 BUT – to answer the question if it’s worth going to Epcot right now… that’s one big YES!
 Epcot is still flourishing with activity, entertainment, and excitement!
 The new experiences, coupled with the classics, are keeping Epcot a full day of family fun.
 That “Epcot feel” is still alive and well!
 To us, the re-imagining and construction walls are simply like seeing the presents wrapped under the tree in anticipation of the day you can open and enjoy them!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.